Batching โ

 function listener(property) {

-console.log(property, ' where changed')
+console.log(property, ' was changed')

 }